adrianostanley/wc-picturecoupon-plugin/README.md

 * Database cleaner methods to remove stored data when the plugin is uninstalled;
 * A better design for the Rest API endpoints controller;
 * A huge maintenance in the user widgets to improve usability, especially for the uploader components;
+* Improve the plugin compatibility, since it was developed with a PHP 7.4.5 version and it should work even in lower versions, preferrable from 5.6.0;
+* Show warnings in the WordPress admin dashboard if the WooCommerce settings for allowing customers to create accounts are disabled;
+* i18n files;